 - Amber could count, trees are living beings after all.

-- Several examples of children exist around the world, where their tears turn into something solid, such as quartz or wood splinters.
-Most of these if not all were fakes, however.
+- There have been several reported incidents of children whose their tears turn into something solid, such as quartz or wood splinters.
+Most if not all of these were fakes, however.